-points are estimated; 2) the site amplification factors for SI values are estimated at the boring points using the relationship between the avarage shear wave velocity (AVS) and the amplification factor [7], developed based on K-NET records; 3) the spatial distribution of site amplification factor is estimated based on a weighted avarage of the amplification factors of surrounding boring points [8].
+- 1) Utilizing a total of about 50,000 borehole logging data (SPT N-values), the shear wave velocities of surface layers at the boring points are estimated; - 2) the site amplification factors for SI values are estimated at the boring points using the relationship between the average shear wave velocity (AVS) and the amplification factor [5], developed based on K-NET [6] records; - 3) the spatial distribution of site amplification factor is estimated based on a weighted average of the amplification factors of surrounding boring points [7].

-To estimate the spatial variation of SI value from observed SI values from the new SI sensors, a weighted avarage scheme is again employed for the normalized SI values (converted to the outcrop base of $V_s$ =600m/s utilizing the amplification factor).
+To estimate the spatial variation of SI value from observed SI values by the new SI sensors, a weighted average scheme is again employed for the normalized SI values (converted to the outcrop base of V_s =600m/s utilizing the amplification factor).
 The predicted surface SI distribution with 50m x 50 m mesh is utilized to estimate seismic damage to buried pipes and customers' buildings.